danielkov/log0/README.md

 ### `Exclude()`

-This method can be used to silence a specific level, by removing it from the `Levels`, e.g.: removing `ERROR` from the default list leaves: `INFO`, `WARNING` and `CRITICAL`.
+This method can be used to silence a specific level, by removing it from the `Levels`, e.g.: removing `ERROR` from the default list leaves: `INFO`, `WARNING` and `FATAL`.

 ```golang
 var log = log0.Default()